lu-cs-sde/JFeature/INSTALL.md

 ```

 Where arg can be:
-* 'true' will clone all the repositories in 'projects.json' and perform the evaluation,
+* `true` will clone all the repositories in 'projects.json' and perform the evaluation,
-*  'false' will just perform the evaluation without cloning the repositories, and
+* `false` will just perform the evaluation without cloning the repositories, and
-*  'only' will clone the repositories only without performing the evaluation.
+* `only` will clone the repositories only without performing the evaluation.

 | ❗️ Very Important ❗️         |